bwallace/rationale-CNN/README.md

 `THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32 python train_RA_CNN.py --inifile=/path/to/movies_config.ini --sentence-epochs=15 --batch-size=50 --document-epochs=200 --dropout-document=0.5 --dropout-sentence=0.7 --name=movies --mf=25000 --max-doc-length=40 --max-sent-length=20 --shuffle --val-split=.1 --num-filters=20`

 Obviously, the inifile path needs to be changed accordingly.
-On most runs, this will eventually reach ~0.9 accuracy on the validation set.
+Note that in practice, one needs to tune the sentence dropout on the train set, because the model is rather sensitive to this hyper-parameter.

 For explanations regarding all possible arguments, use: